 6.26.7.
 Electrical Connections

-Motor vehicles: Manoeuvring lamps shall be so connected that they cannot be switched ON unless the main-beam headlamps or the dipped-beam headlamps of the motor vehicle are switched ON at the same time.
+Motor vehicles: Manoeuvring lamps shall be so connected that they cannot be switched ON unless the driving-beam headlamps or the passing-beam headlamps of the motor vehicle are switched ON at the same time.

 The manoeuvring lamp(s) shall be switched ON automatically for slow manoeuvres up to 15 km/h provided that one of the following conditions is fulfilled: